pytest-dev/pytest-runner/README.rst

 - Remove ``'pytest-runner'`` from your ``setup_requires``, preferably removing the ``setup_requires`` option.
 - Remove ``'pytest'`` and any other testing requirements from ``tests_require``, preferably removing the ``tests_requires`` option.
-- Select a tool to bootstrap and then run tests such as tox
+- Select a tool to bootstrap and then run tests such as tox.

 Usage
 =====